briannata/briannata/README.md

 💻 I also have a background in web development and hold a computer science degree from UNC Chapel Hill, which gives me a strong foundation in software engineering and full-stack development.
 I still bring these skills into my ML work when building tools and deploying solutions.

-📬 I’m currently looking for full-time roles in machine learning engineering or applied data science, either remotely or in the RTP area.
+📬 I’m currently looking for full-time roles in machine learning engineering or applied data science.
 Feel free to connect or reach out: brianna.hy.ta@gmail.com.

 **Languages I have used**